aya49/202105_sfu_setup_pythoncpp/writeup.md

 i = 0
 ```

-The data type and pointer is all implicit; you don't have to worry about how much memory your variable value takes up!
+The data type and pointer are all implicit; you don't have to worry about how much memory your variable value takes up!

 You can convert a variable to a certain data type using functions: